 Before you can remodel your bathroom, you’ll have to demolish it – this includes removing existing vanities and fixtures so your bathroom is prepared for the facelift you’ve always dreamed of.
-Whether you’re a total novice or somewhat of an expert, it’s important to take the time to demolition the right way – after all, a successful demolition isn’t about who can swing the hammer the hardest.
-There is a process to the demolition phase and it requires a plan and lots and lots of patience.
-Here are some tips for demolishing your existing bathroom without creating extra dust.
+Whether you’re a novice or somewhat experienced, it’s important to demolish the right way.
+A successful demolition isn’t about swinging the hammer hardest; it requires a process, a plan, and patience.
+Here are tips for demolishing your bathroom without creating extra dust.

 Have a Plan

-Before beginning a demolition, you should either rent an industrial-sized dumpster or a truck to haul the debris to the landfill.
-Be prepared for tons of dust and grit, as removing plaster and tile will cause quite a mess.
-If your vanities and other bathroom fixtures are still in good condition and you feel guilty tossing them in a landfill, you may wish to consider donating them to organizations like Habitat for Humanity – they’ll get a second life in someone else’s home.
-If you’re working with a hired team, let them know about your donation plans ahead of time so they won’t damage or trash them upon removal.
+Before beginning demolition, rent an industrial-sized dumpster or a truck to haul debris.
+Be prepared for dust and grit, especially when removing plaster and tile.
+If your vanities and fixtures are in good condition, consider donating them to organizations like Habitat for Humanity.
+If working with a hired team, inform them of your donation plans so they won’t damage items during removal.

 Collect Tools & Supplies